raychan6/anime-quote-generator/README.md

 ## Future Directions

-- Get a random quote by anime title input by user
+- Get a random quote from anime title input by user
 - Create a web app or executable file with UI for a more interactive experience